ivan-guerra/programmador.com/content/posts/ncube.md

 tags: ["cli-tools", "c++", "ncurses"]
 ---

 You ever come across one of those ASMR programming videos?
-This video[^1] where the developer programs a terminal display with a couple of spinning cubes is neat.
-This video is the motivation for the development of a ncurses[^2] application that renders a user controlled 3D cube.
+[This video][1] where the developer programs a terminal display with a couple of spinning cubes is neat.
+This video is the motivation for the development of a [ncurses][2] application that renders a user controlled 3D cube.

 ## Perspective Projection and Rotation Matrices